nkitsaini/waper/README.md

 ## CLI Usage
 ```
-Program to scrape websites and save html to a sqlite file.
-Example: waper --whitelist "https://example.com/.*" --whitelist "https://www.iana.org/domains/example" -s "https://example.com/"
+A CLI tool to scrape HTML websites

 Usage: waper [OPTIONS]
+       waper <COMMAND>

+Commands:
+  scrape      This is also default command, so it's optional to include in args
+  completion  Print shell completion script
+  help        Print this message or the help of the given subcommand(s)

 Options:
-  -w, --whitelist <WHITELIST>      whitelist regexes: only these urls will be scanned other then seeds
+  -w, --whitelist <WHITELIST>
+          whitelist regexes: only these urls will be scanned other then seeds
-  -b, --blacklist <BLACKLIST>      blacklist regexes: these urls will never be scanned By default nothing will be blacklisted [default: a^]
+  -b, --blacklist <BLACKLIST>
+          blacklist regexes: these urls will never be scanned By default nothing will be blacklisted [default: a^]
-  -s, --seed-links <SEED_LINKS>    Links to start with
+  -s, --seed-links <SEED_LINKS>
+          Links to start with
-  -o, --output-file <OUTPUT_FILE>  Sqlite output file [default: waper_out.sqlite]
+  -o, --output-file <OUTPUT_FILE>
+          Sqlite output file [default: waper_out.sqlite]
+  -m, --max-parallel-requests <MAX_PARALLEL_REQUESTS>
+          Sqlite output file [default: 5]
+  -i, --include-db-links
+          Will also include unprocessed links from `links` table in db if present.
+Helpful when you want to continue the scraping from a previously unfinished session
+  -v, --verbose
-  -v, --verbose                    Should verbose (debug) output
+          Should verbose (debug) output
+  -h, --help
-  -h, --help                       Print help
+          Print help
+  -V, --version
-  -V, --version                    Print version
+          Print version
 ```

 ## Querying data